BOZ2323/your_bucket/README.md

 ## My Codingtest
 I used React.js for this project.
 React is perfect for projects where items constantly are being updated.This is where 'state' in React comes in very handy.
-I did all of the logic for the calcuations, Cost, Subtotal and Total Cost update as soon as there is any user input.
+I did all the logic for the calcuations, Cost, Subtotal and Total Cost update as soon as there is any user input.
-I didn't get around to the axios request, but have done it in the past and know how it should look like.
+I didn't get around to the axios request, but have done it in the past and inserted a comment into the buybutton component that shows how it could look like.
-The styling was the last thing I took care of, it learned that implementing an image in React is quite complicated and wish I had more time for the styling now :)
+The styling was the last thing I took care of, I learned that implementing an image in React is quite complicated and wish I had more time for the styling now.

 ## To start the project :
 In the project directory, you can run: